Premier League kits 2022-23: Every new home, away and third strip

 The hoops are treated with a special spray paint effect paying tribute to the creativity and artistry synonymous with Manchester.

-Manchester United's new adidas strip features a retro-inspired collar which presents an evolved red geometric design, referencing the symbolic 'M' detail which featured on their third kit from last season and in the famous 'Snowflake' shirt from the 1990-92 seasons.
+Manchester United's new adidas strip features a retro-inspired collar which presents an evolved red geometric design, referencing the symbolic 'M' detail which featured on their third kit from last season and in the famous 'Snowflake' shirt from the 1990-92 campaigns.

 A pinstripe design runs down the shirt with the traditional three black adidas stripes adorning the shoulders and white shorts, which is paired with black socks.